Experiential learning resources for the innovative educator

 2) Community Action Projects

 A popular New Year's resolution or goal for the new year is to give back.
-Community action projects give students an opportunity to play an active role in giving back to the community.
-They choose an issue that they are passionate about, explore ways to make an impact, design their project, and take action.
-Head to Experiential Learning Depot on TpT for my community action project guide.
+What is a community action project?
+Students play an active role in directly acting out solutions to essential community issues.
+Students choose an issue that they are passionate about, explore ways to make an impact, design their project, and take action.

 4) Dinner Party on a Budget